Mr. Mercedes: Plot

 At the funeral of Janey and Olivia's recently deceased mother, Hodges meets Janey's unpleasant relatives, among them her emotionally unstable cousin Holly.
-After the funeral, Brady watches as Hodges' car rolls towards the church.
+After the funeral Brady watches as Hodges' car rolls towards the church.
 He mistakenly thinks Hodges is behind the wheel, when in fact it is Janey.
 As the car approaches Holly and Hodges, Brady remotely blows up the car, killing Janey.
 Hodges feels remorse but becomes even more eager to solve the case without the help of the police.
 Holly joins Hodges and Jerome in the investigation.

 Brady accidentally kills his mother with a poisoned hamburger, which he had prepared for Jerome's dog.
 With her rotting body in their house, he plans to commit suicide by blowing himself up at a concert using explosives hidden inside a wheelchair.
 Jerome, Hodges and Holly manage to uncover Brady's real identity and search his computer.
 They eventually deduce Brady's plan and rush to the concert venue to stop him.
-Hodges begins to suffer a heart attack and is unable to venture into the concert, but urges Holly and Jerome to press on.
-Holly locates Brady and delivers two harsh blows to his head using Hodges's "Happy Slapper" – a sock filled with ball bearings.
-Brady is left bleeding and comatose.
+Hodges begins to suffer a heart attack and is unable to venture into the concert but urges Holly and Jerome to press on.
+Holly locates Brady and delivers two harsh blows to his head using Hodges's "happy slapper", a sock full of ball bearings that Hodges uses as a blackjack.

-Later, Hodges (who had been saved by concert staff), Holly and Jerome have a picnic to discuss the recent events.
-Hodges has learned that he will not be criminally charged for his actions regarding the Mr. Mercedes investigation.
+Later Hodges (who had been saved by concert staff), Holly and Jerome have a picnic to discuss the recent events.
+Hodges has learned that he will not be criminally charged for his actions regarding the Mr Mercedes investigation.
 Holly and Jerome have received medals from the city, congratulating them on their work.
-Meanwhile, Brady awakens from his coma and asks to see his mother.
+Meanwhile Brady awakes from his coma and asks to see his mother.